When it comes to car insurance, young drivers tend to pay a lot more than older, more experienced drivers.

 - The car’s security.
 Cars fitted with alarm systems or other security measures are less risky.
 These may have a lower cost.

 Put simply, the higher the insurance group, the higher your premium.
 To keep the costs of insurance down, you’re better off buying a car with a lower insurance group.
-There are plenty of websites you can use to find out the insurance group of different cars to help you make this choice. 🚘
+You can check a car's insurance group using our free car checker.

 Short-term insurance options